L A N C E

-Lance is now working on a biography, TRUE NATURE: The Pilgrimage of Peter Matthiessen, for Knopf/Pantheon (US) and Chatto & Windus (UK).
+Lance is now working on a biography, TRUE NATURE: The Pilgrimage of Peter Matthiessen, for Pantheon (US) and Chatto & Windus (UK).
 For this project, Lance has been awarded the 2020 Hazel Rowley Literary Fellowship; a Robert and Ina Caro Research/Travel Fellowship; a research fellowship at the Harry Ransom Center; a 2020/21 fellowship at the Leon Levy Center for Biography (CUNY); and a MacDowell residency (the 2021 Eleanor Briggs Fellowship), Yaddo, and the Key West Literary Seminar.
 He was named a 2021/22 Public Scholar by the National Endowment for the Humanities.

 Lance holds a masters degree in longform journalism from the Arthur L. Carter Journalism Institute, NYU.